Khan Noonien Singh: Initial development

-Writer Carey Wilber pitched "Space Seed" to Star Trek producers Roddenberry, Gene Coon, and Robert Justman with an 18-page outline dated August 29, 1966.
+Writer Carey Wilber pitched "Space Seed" to Star Trek producers Gene Roddenberry, Gene L. Coon and Robert H. Justman with an 18-page outline dated August 29, 1966.
 In the outline, Wilber envisioned the crew of Botany Bay as criminals sent on a 1,500-year journey to make room on Earth for others.
 Khan was represented as a Nordic criminal with a "magnificent" body, Harald Ericsson.
 The producers suggested changes to the outline in a series of memos; in memos dated September 7 and 9, Coon suggested significant changes to Ericsson.
 "I want to rather do more with him than you have indicated in the story outline," he wrote.
 Believing that Ericsson (misspelled as Erickson in the memo) could be a worthy adversary for Kirk, Coon suggested that the character be "in fact very similar to James Kirk, our captain, except that our captain has made an adjustment to this world and this culture [...]
 In other words, Carey, build us a giant of a man."

 The first draft of the script introduced the character as John Ericssen—who is revealed to be a man involved in "The First World Tyranny", named Ragnar Thorwald.
 The character of Thorwald was more brutal than Khan in the final version, killing guards using a phaser.
 In the original script, Kirk forgives Ericssen and offers him and his people a chance at a fresh start—something that remained in the final episode—but the character committing murder would have precluded such an ending, as NBC censors would have necessitated the "bad guy" be punished for his actions.

 By the final draft, Khan is Indian; a character guesses that Khan is from Northern India and "probably a Sikh".
-Khan's full name was based on that of Kim Noonien Singh, a pilot Gene Roddenberry served with during the Second World War.
+Khan's full name was based on that of Kim Noonien Singh, a pilot Roddenberry served with during the Second World War.
 Roddenberry lost touch with his friend and had hoped that Singh's similar name might attract his attention and renew his old acquaintance.

 In "Space Seed", Khan is presented as having several positive characteristics: he is gracious, smiling, fearless, and generous.
 He is not threatened by the success of others and encourages their self-esteem.
 He is also ambitious and desiring a challenge commensurate with his abilities, but this ambition is not tempered by any consideration of the rights of others.
 Author Paul Cantor asserts that Khan is a mirror image of Kirk, sharing his aggressiveness, ambition, and even his womanizing tendencies, but possessing them in far greater degree.
 During the episode, several of the characters express their admiration for the man even as they oppose him, with Kirk referring to him as "the best of the tyrants, and the most dangerous."
 The character's superhuman appearance and accent (Montalbán was born and raised in Mexico in a Spanish speaking household) strongly differentiate him from most Star Trek characters.